-FIRE RECOMMENDATION
+FIRE RECOMMENDATION Approve with conditions

-• Limited building detail, and/ or building construction information provided.
+Limited building detail, and/ or building construction information provided.
 Construction must meet all applicable building and fire codes.
 Any additional fire code or access issues will be addressed during the construction permitting process.
 Future development or construction may require changes to meet adopted fire and building codes.